Rank of tropical curves and tropical hypersurfaces: Rank of tropical surfaces in

-\end{thm} \begin{proof} First we shall prove the theorem for $n=3$.
-Each of the higher valence vertices adjacent to a polytope with 5 or more vertices in the dual subdivision of $X$.
-Such polytopes shall be later on referred to as \textquotedbl{}OV polytopes\textquotedbl{}.
-If no two OV polytopes share vertices, the rank can be calculated exactly.
-If only two share some vertices, the rank can also be calculated exactly.
-Furthermore, we shall see that even if any two of the OV polytopes share vertices, the rank can be calculated exactly.
-If one such pair shares only one vertex, all the conditions are independent.
-The problem arises when each pair shares an edge or a face.
-This is due to the fact that there might appear \textquotedbl{}double conditions\textquotedbl{}, i.e.: conditions that suit to one of the OV polytopes, but not to its edge/face neighbor.
-Let us assume, for start, that each pair of the OV polytopes shares an edge with each of its neighbors, i.e.: we have 3 edges where each edge belongs to two OV polytopes.
-Let us refer to those edges as $R=\left\{ r_{!},r_{2}\right\} ,\: P=\left\{ p_{1},p_{2}\right\} ,\: Q=\left\{ q_{1},q_{2}\right\} $.
-If one of the three edges does not lie in the same plane with one of the other two edges, then the OV polytopes adjacent to these two edges do not have a double condition, simply because none of the 4 vertices represents a condition.
-If all the 3 edges are parallel, we have:
+Let us assume, for start, that each pair of the OV polytopes shares an edge with each of its OV neighbors, i.e.: we have three edges where each edge belongs to two OV polytopes.
+Let us refer to those edges by their boundary vertices $R=\left\{ r_{1},r_{2}\right\} ,\:P=\left\{ p_{1},p_{2}\right\} ,\:Q=\left\{ q_{1},q_{2}\right\} $.
+If one of the three edges does not lie in the same plane with one of the other two edges, then the OV polytopes adjacent to these two edges do not have a double condition, simply because none of the four vertices represents a condition.